secretstartups/handbook/people-group/performance-assessments-and-succession-planning/index.html.md

 - The team members exemplify great ways of giving and receiving feedback - incorporating this directly in their work.
 - The team members are ambassadors for the values, take full ownership of delivering projects, and very rarely miss due dates.

 **Please note that an `Exceeding` assessment for the performance factor does not guarantee a promotion.
-While the performance factor is a consideration, there are several considerations that are reviewed when evaluating promotion readiness; including business need.**
+While the performance factor is a consideration, there are several considerations that are reviewed when evaluating promotion readiness.
+Please work with your manager to align expectations.**

 ### The Performance Factor